peterdongan/UndoService/README.md

     public class SimpleUndoServiceExample
     {
         /// <summary>
         /// We will demonstrate change tracking on this string.
-(You can track more complex objects, as long as you have methods to get and set their state.)
         /// </summary>
-        private string _statefulString;     // (You can track changes of more complex objects.)
+        private string _statefulString;

         /// <summary>
         /// This is the method to get the state of the tracked object, which will be passed as a delegate to the UndoService.
-        /// If you have existing methods to access state, you can probably just put them in a wrapper to match the delegate signature.
+        /// If you have an existing method, you can just put it in a wrapper to match the delegate signature.
         /// </summary>
         private void GetStringState(out string state)
         {